Rinnette/NOAA_StormDB_Analysis/storm_analysis.md

 ## [1] 0.08943413
 ```

 About 13% of fatalities and 9% of injuries can be attributed to events with names not in the documentation.
 These amounts are large enough to justify replacing some of these names with the documented names.

+#### Description of the selection process for replacing event names
-Only the names of those events with numbers of fatalities or injuries greater than 100 were replaced.
+Note that the top 10 events will be selected for the plots.
+With respect to the erroneous names, only the names of those events with numbers of fatalities or injuries greater than 100 were replaced.
+Amounts less that 100 should not affect the top ten events.

+The following process was followed:
+* Filter all rows for events which are not in the documentation and where the amount is greater than 0
+* FInd the sum for each event type
+* Filter rows where the sum is greater than 100.
+* Replace event names in these rows if any

+The INJURIES variable was checked first.

 ```r